dmitrykologrivko/nestjs-boilerplate/packages/core/docs/controllers.md

 #### Mapping request

-To maintain universality and library agnostic, the HTTP request is converted from library-specific requests (Express, Fastify, etc.) to a common `Request` class.
-Default is Express.
-You can customize this by overriding `mapRequest` method.
+To maintain universality and library agnostic, the HTTP request must be converted from library-specific requests (Express, Fastify, etc.) to a common `Request` class.
+You have to implement mapping by overriding abstract `mapRequest` method.

 #### Mapping input

-Your request automatically maps to the relevant input DTOs but you can customize this by overriding one of the following methods:
+Your request automatically maps to the relevant input DTOs, but you can customize this by overriding one of the following methods:
 `mapListInput` maps list input from request object.\
 `mapRetrieveInput` maps retrieve input from request object.\